rebelthor/argocd-demo/README.md

 # Open ArgoCD in the browser
 open http://localhost:8080

-# Apply our new application
+# Apply our new application (in a new terminal)
-k apply -f argoapp.yaml -n argocd
+export KUBECONFIG="$(kind get kubeconfig-path --name="kind")" && k apply -f argoapp.yaml -n argocd

+# Show new WeaveScope pods in default namespace
+kubectl get pods -n default

 # Port forward to the newly installed app
 k port-forward svc/demo-argocd-demo 9090:80 -n default